billkable/tap-troubleshooting/usage-stories.md

 Developers using TAP may want to:

 1. Bootstrap a product codebase from TAP accelerator
-1. Setup or more TAP environments
+1. Setup one or more TAP environments
 1. Deploy a workload in dev environments for inner loop activities
 1. Integrate with in CI/CD pipeline, resulting in a workload running in a target environment (review, testing, staging, production)